PrincetonUniversity/historic_state_legislative_election_results/README.md

 Input data from 2013 - 2016 are Ballotpedia's state assembly election results pages.
 These pages are scraped using BeautifulSoup, then combined into a single file.

+2017 VA House of Delegates election results are pulled from the Virginia Department of Elections.

 ### Output dataset details
 Each row of the output csv file represents an election.
 The party winning the election is identified as Republican, Democrat, Independent, Other, or Both.
 In 2013-2016 elections, For details on how parties are designated, see the codebook accompanying the SLER dataset.
 "Both"